 Decluttering can feel quite daunting and there is always that little voice in the back of my head that tells me, I may need an item that has sat in a cupboard for years, at some point soon, so it’s really important to be brutal.

-But, trust me, decluttering is worth the effort, you will feel more relaxed in your environment and find it a lot easier to keep things tidy.
-What a great way to start your year!
+But, trust me, decluttering is worth the effort, you will feel more relaxed in your environment and find it a lot easier to keep things tidy in the future.

 There are so many great and inexpensive options for storing items these days.
 Even if you don’t have a lot of space you will be surprised at just how much you can tidy away.
-But remember not to keep things that will just spend their life hidden in cleverly placed storage.
-That’s not the idea of decluttering!
+But remember, decluttering isn’t about keeping things that will just spend their life hidden, in cleverly placed storage.
+That’s not the idea.
 Donate your items or sell them and make some extra cash.

 Make a checklist.